PaulSHahn2/emacssetup/GENERALENV.md

 *wayland* and *EDITOR* for editors running inside a terminal.
 This is not really what they were originally intended for.
 However, that usage is archaic for most users anyway.
 The original use assigned EDITOR for systems that did not have interactive display screens or terminals.
-Basically, a teletype machine or a 300 baud modem attached to a printer.
-Such a thing cannot update the display.
-Once something is printed, it just goes to the next line and prints something else.
-VISUAL meant an editor attached to a green-screen terminal display that could overlay or refresh a screen.
-In the olden days, you would set EDITOR to something like the *ed* program and VISUAL to something like *vi*.
-This is why *vi* is actually called *vi*, for *visual editor*-- because it took advantage of the fact that most people were now using a display terminal instead of a printer.
+Basically, such systems consisted of a teletype machine or a modem attached to a printer.
+Such a thing cannot update the display, it just prints more stuff.
+The VISUAL variable was intended to differentiate that new-fangled display monitors could update/refresh their screens and that you could delete what you had previously typed/displayed.

+So VISUAL meant an editor attached to a green-screen terminal display that could overlay or refresh a screen and EDITOR meant a printer.
+In such olden days, you would set EDITOR to something like the *ed* program and VISUAL to something like *vi*.
+This is why *vi* is actually called *vi*, the *vi* being short for *visual*-- because it took advantage of the fact that most people were now using a display terminal instead of a printer and *ed* did not.

 These archaic conventions are still used by some today-- often they are significant for kernel or driver developers for debugging purposes.
 So you